 - Travelers: enter the info for each person who you expect to have on board when you enter the US.
 It’s okay to have people listed who may not be on the trip (say from past or future trips) as you select who is on a particular entry to the US later in the “Trip” info.

-- Modes of Travel: Fill in your boat info (and if you do any other forms of non-commercial cross-border travel, you can enter those conveyances too).
+- Modes of Travel.
+Fill in your boat info (and if you do any other forms of non-commercial cross-border travel, you can enter those conveyances too).
 Buy your DTOPS sticker if you don’t already have a valid one.

 - Create Trip: Do this after you have arrived back in US waters and are ready to check in.
 Apparently, if you do it before leaving another country the app will simply crash and not even give you an error message.
-Select all travelers who are aboard (add anyone you didn’t add in Step 8), select the vessel, and fill in the rest of the details.
+Select all travelers who are aboard.
+Add anyone you didn’t add in Step 8, select the vessel, and fill in the rest of the details.
 IMPORTANT: You need to have at least a couple of bars of cell signal as you are going to have to have a video conference.

 - If you used a phone number that is not good in the US (that is, is not a US number and one which does not allow you to get a call in the US) to set up your ROAM account, you’ll first have to go to “login.gov/manage account” and change the phone number to a number that can receive calls and texts in the US.
-When you try to login to do so, you won’t be able to get a text for the two-factor authentication, so you’ll have to login with your “personal key” from step 2.
+When you try to login to do so, you won’t be able to get a text for the two-factor authentication.Sso you’ll have to login with your “personal key” from step 2.
 Then go into the account settings and change the phone number to your US one.
 While on that screen, get a new personal key and write it down!

 - At the end of the “Create Trip” process, you’ll get a screen that says your information is being submitted and will tell you to wait for an agent.
 Just hang on.
-People are reporting that it takes anywhere from “just a couple of minutes” to “about 10 minutes” and then a CBP agent comes on with a video chat.
+People are reporting that it takes anywhere from “just a couple of minutes” to “about 10 minutes.”
+And then a CBP agent comes on with a video chat.
 Everyone on board needs to be available to be seen on screen and will have to answer a few questions.
 Boats are reporting that it’s fast and painless.

-- You’ll get a text on the phone saying that you and the boat are cleared in (obviously if there is any problem or question, you may be required to appear in person).
+- You’ll get a text on the phone saying that you and the boat are cleared in.
+Obviously if there is any problem or question, you may be required to appear in person.
 Keep this in case anyone questions you!

-If you have questions, the best way to get answers is the toll-free CBP check-in number (local offices don’t have a lot of info on this program yet): 800-827-2851
+If you have questions, the best way to get answers is the toll-free CBP check-in number: 800-827-2851.

 Welcome to the US!